MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 1. Setup:
     1. The data source admin [generates a security certificate](#generate-the-security-certificate) and provides it to the Microsoft 365 admin.
     1. Using the security certificate, the Microsoft 365 admin [registers a new app in Azure](#register-a-new-app-in-azure).
-    1. Using IDs from the app registration, the Insights admin [sets up the automated import](#set-up-the-import-in-viva-insights).
+    1. Using IDs from the app registration, the Insights admin [sets up the import](#set-up-the-import-in-viva-insights).
     1. The data source admin prepares their data and exports it using a custom app (for example, a PowerShell script).
 Their custom app saves data to a zip folder and automatically runs the DescriptiveDataUploadApp on the console.
     1. The DescriptiveDataUploadApp pulls data from the data source admin’s local file to Viva Insights.